Eddie4k-code/Express-Based-Event-Bus/ReadME.md

 - **Comments Service:** Manages comments on posts.
 - **Event-Broker Service:** Distributes events among other services.

+## Nginx Routes
+- **localhost/posts/create:** Reaches the post-service to create a new post
+- **localhost/posts:** Reaches the query-service to query posts
+- **localhost/posts/comments:** Reaches the comment-service for creating comments

 ## Project Structure

 - `/post-service`: Contains the Posts Service.